genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **Action**: to perform differential gene expression analysis between groups of samples.
-The application accepts Mapped Read Counts (from Quantify Raw Coverage in Genes application) and generates Differential Expression Statistics file which you can view in Expression Navigator application.
+The application accepts Mapped Read Counts (from Quantify Raw Coverage in Genes application) and generates Differential Expression Statistics file which you can view with the Expression Navigator application.

 .. image:: images/test_differential_gene_expression.png

-1. **Group samples by** option allows you to apply autogrouping, i.e. when the application helps you to group your samples according to experimental factor indicated in metainfo for the samples (e.g. disease, tissue, sex, cell type, cell line, treatment, etc.). (default: None)
+1. The "**Group samples by**" option allows you to apply autogrouping, i.e. when the application helps you to group your samples according to experimental factor indicated in metainfo for the samples (e.g. disease, tissue, sex, cell type, cell line, treatment, etc.). (default: None)